redis-field-engineering/redis-connect-dist/connectors/cassandra/README.md

 <p>Job Manager is a wrapper process that instantiates Job Reaper and Job Claimer processes.

 <h6>Job Reaper</h6>
-<p>Job Reaper is a process, within a RedisCDC instance, that tracks the status of all jobs.
+<p>Job Reaper is a process, within a Redis Connect instance, that tracks the status of all jobs.
 If any Jobs are not being executed, then the reaper process makes them available to be “assigned”.
-A single job reaper process is instantiated within each RedisCDC instance.
-Only one job reaper process is active across all RedisCDC instances.
+A single job reaper process is instantiated within each Redis Connect instance.
+Only one job reaper process is active across all Redis Connect instances.

 <h6>Job Claimer</h6>
-<p>Job Claimer is a process, within a RedisCDC instance that initiates “unassigned” jobs.
-A single job claimer process is instantiated within each RedisCDC instance.
-All job claimer processes are active across all RedisCDC instances.
+<p>Job Claimer is a process, within a Redis Connect instance that initiates "unassigned" jobs.
+A single job claimer process is instantiated within each Redis Connect instance.
+All job claimer processes are active across all Redis Connect instances.

-## Setting up SQL Server (Source)
+## Setting up Cassandra Server (Source)

 Before the Cassandra connector can be used to monitor the changes in a Cassandra cluster, CDC must be enabled on the node level and table level.

 ## Setting up Redis Enterprise Databases (Target)

-Before using the Cassandra connector (rl-connector-cassandra) to capture the changes committed on SQL Server into Redis Enterprise Database, first create a database for the metadata management and metrics provided by RedisCDC by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, see [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) for reference.
+Before using the Cassandra connector (redis-connect-cassandra) to capture the changes committed on SQL Server into Redis Enterprise Database, first create a database for the metadata management and metrics provided by Redis Connect by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, see [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) for reference.
 Then, create (or use an existing) another Redis Enterprise database (Target) to store the changes coming from SQL Server.
 Additionally, you can enable [RediSearch 2.0](https://redislabs.com/blog/introducing-redisearch-2-0/) module on the target database to enable secondary index with full-text search capabilities on the existing hashes where SQL Server changed events are being written at then [create an index, and start querying](https://oss.redislabs.com/redisearch/Commands/) the document in hashes.

 ## Download and Setup

 ---

 **NOTE**

-The current [release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-cassandra/rl-connector-cassandra-1.0.2.126.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
-Please have JRE1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) installed prior to running this connector.
-The scripts below to seed Job config data and start RedisCDC connector is currently only written for [*nix platform](https://en.wikipedia.org/wiki/Unix-like).
+The current [release](https://github.com/redis-field-engineering/redis-connect-dist/releases) has been built with JDK 11 and tested with JRE 11 and above.
+Please have JRE 11+ installed prior to running this connector.

 ---

-Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) e.g. ```wget https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-cassandra/rl-connector-cassandra-1.0.2.126.tar.gz``` and untar (tar -xvf rl-connector-cassandra-1.0.2.126.tar.gzrl-connector-cassandra-1.0.2.126.tar.gz) the rl-connector-cassandra-1.0.2.126.tar.gz archive.
+Download the [latest release](https://github.com/redis-field-engineering/redis-connect-dist/releases) and un-tar redis-connect-postgres-`<version>.<build>`.tar.gz archive.

-All the contents would be extracted under rl-connector-cassandra
+All the contents would be extracted under redis-connect-postgres

-Contents of rl-connector-cassandra
+Contents of redis-connect-postgres
 <br>• bin – contains script files
 <br>• lib – contains java libraries
-<br>•	config/samples – contains sample config files
+<br>• config – contains sample config files for cdc and initial loader jobs
+<br>• extlib – directory to copy [custom stage](https://github.com/redis-field-engineering/redis-connect-custom-stage-demo) implementation jar(s)

-## RedisCDC Setup and Job Management Configurations
+## Redis Connect Setup and Job Management Configurations

-Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ``` rl-connector-cassandra$ cp -R  config/sample config/<project_name>``` or reuse sample folder as is and edit/update the configuration values according to your setup.
+Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ``` redis-connect-cassandra$ cp -R  config/sample config/<project_name>``` or reuse sample folder as is and edit/update the configuration values according to your setup.

 #### Configuration files